denver-cfman/KernelCon2020K8s/Exercises/Break/break_e3.md

 # Exercise #3

-## Taking advantage of devlopers' misconfigurations.
+## Taking advantage of developers' misconfigurations.

 ### Preface: "I get it!"
 Developers have it hard, they are expected to very rapidly and correctly churn out business requirements "AS CODE".
 Sometimes, this can lead to shortcuts or just a "plain old copied sample" as code just to meet a need.
 ![Oreilly Funny](Files/images/oreilly_funny.jpg)